-The beautiful Indonesian island of Bali has always been a trailblazer for vegan food and Instagrammable dishes, but in the last year or so, new health food cafes have been opening at an unprecedented rate.
+The beautiful Indonesian island of Bali has always been a trailblazer for vegan food and Instagrammable dishes.
+But over the last few years, new health food cafes have been opening at an unprecedented rate.

-It is healthy food heaven – few places in the world can really compare in terms of the number of forward thinking and innovative health food spots and vegan cafes.
+It is healthy food heaven – few places in the world can really compare.
+There are simply so many forward thinking & innovative health food spots and vegan cafes.
 Certainly nowhere draws as many people to come and try out the vegan food scene as here.

-Canggu could be considered Bali’s hotspot for vegan food, with the area providing a good mix of guiltier pleasures too, whilst Ubud is all about raw and healthy food.
+Canggu could be considered Bali’s hotspot for vegan food, with the area providing a good mix of guiltier pleasures too.
+Ubud however is all about raw and healthy food.

 I’ve collaborated on this blog post with my good friend Anita, a talented graphic designer, yoga teacher and all round good egg.
 We are both London residents, but travel the world as often as we can.
 Anita could be considered a Bali vegan expert, having tried most of the cafes on the island.

 So read on for all the best vegan and plant-based cafes to try in Bali, featuring hotspots in Canggu, Seminyak and Ubud!

 Kynd Community, Seminyak

 Located in Seminyak, Kynd Community is probably the most Instagrammable on this list.

 From the colourful walls, to the unbelievably beautifully presented smoothie bowls – bloggers and tourists alike flock here.
 It opens early which is helpful ahead of a long day of exploring and we had no problems getting a seat outside.